revision: 2026年3月25日 6:01:23

 > I can't find any APK files for the app I want to patch

-- If for example is only available on let's say Google Play Store, download it from there, then extract it into a patchable APK file using Antisplit-M
+- If for example is only available on let's say Google Play Store, download it from there, then extract and merge it into a full APK file using AntiSplit M

 > Why does it say that I have to disable auto updates?